 Heritage Hill Tour-Walk into History

-Every 3rd weekend in May, a handful of homes are opened up in the Heritage Hill area for the public to walk through.
-This has been happening for over 5o years and is a neat way to see some of the history of Grand Rapids!
+Every 3rd weekend in May, a handful of houses the Heritage Hill district open their doors for public tours.
+This has been happening for over 50 years and is a neat way to see some of the history of Grand Rapids!
 Heritage Hill is one of the largest historic urban areas in the country with more than 1,300 homes with some dating back as far as 1843!
-There are several different styles of homes in this area of Grand Rapids, and it has been recognized by the National Register of Historic Places.
+With several different styles of homes in this area of Grand Rapids spanning multiple time eras, the area is registered in the National Register of Historic Places.
 Houses are different from year to year, so there’s always something new to see!
-This year there were 7 homes plus Stonecastle Dentistry, Meyer May House, and Cornerstone Church to tour as well.
-I went on the tour with some friends from church and saw some really neat things, but unfortunately not many places allowed pictures, so there aren’t many pictures to show what we saw.
+In 2023, there were 7 homes plus Stonecastle Dentistry, Meyer May House, and Cornerstone Church to tour.
+Some friends and I went participated in the tour and had fun seeing all of the interesting architecture, and learning about the history of these buildings!
+Unfortunately not many places allowed interior pictures, so there aren’t many pictures to show what we saw.
 Below is a summary of what places we toured.

 17 Lafayette Ave-Redstone Properties